INTI-CMNB-FPGA/fpga_examples/examples/xilinx_ml605/gtx/README.md

 # How to test on hardware

-* Change SW1.1..8 to see how the corresponding GPIO LED change its state.
+* Change DIP switches SW1.1..8 to see how the corresponding GPIO LED change its state.
 * If two SMA cables are used to connect TX_P_O with RX_P_I and TX_N_O with RX_N_I, hold GPIO_SW_C to avoid internal loopback.

-# Comments

-* In ml605.ucf there are examples of clock constraints.
-It is not absolutely needed in this example, but good practice for a real app.